arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/datasheet/datasheet.md

     - ECDSA: FIPS186-3 Elliptic Curve Digital Signature Algorithm
     - NIST standard P256 elliptic curve support
     - SHA-256 & HMAC hash including off-chip context save/restore
-- **BQ24125L** I2C Controlled USB/Adapter Charger
+- **BQ24125L I2C Controlled USB/Adapter Charger**
     - 92% Charge Efficiency at 2 A, 90% at 4 A
     - Autonomous Battery Charging
-    - 2.5-A Fast Charging Contents
+    - 2.5-A Fast Charging

 # CONTENTS

-**NOTE:** Arduino MKR WAN 1310 battery charger has a minimum of 512mA charge current. please ensure this charging current is compatible with the battery you will be using.
+**NOTE:** Arduino MKR WAN 1310 battery charger has a minimum of 512mA charge current.
+Please ensure this charging current is compatible with the battery you will be using.

 **NOTE:** Arduino MKR WAN 1310 only supports 3.3V I/Os and is **NOT** 5V tolerant so please make sure you are not directly connecting 5V signals to this board, or it will be damaged.
 Also the 5V pin does NOT supply voltage but is rather connected, through a jumper, to the USB power input.

+<div style="page-break-after:always;"></div>

 ## Functional Overview

 ### Main Processor

-Main Processor is a Cortex M0+ running at up to 48MHz.
-Most of its pins are connected to the external headers, however some are reserved for internal communication to the communication module and to the internalSPI and I 2 C peripherals (SPI Flash memory and Crypto).
+Main Processor is an Arm® Cortex®-M0+ running at up to 48MHz.
+Most of its pins are connected to the external headers, however some are reserved for internal communication to the communication module and to the internal SPI and I<sup>2</sup>C peripherals (SPI Flash memory and Crypto).

-Communication with Murata CMWX1ZZABZ happens through a I2C and a SPI through the following pins.
+Communication with Murata CMWX1ZZABZ happens through a I2C and a SPI through the following pins:

 | SAMD21 (Pin) | SAMD21 (Acronym) | NINA (Pin) | CMWX1ZZABZ (Acronym) | Description |
 |--------------|------------------|------------|----------------------|-------------|